 A digital office is a high-tech work environment with various modern technologies.
 You shouldn’t confuse it with a virtual office.
 Digital offices can be both online and offline.

-- Offline offices can be found at Google or Apple.
+- Offline offices can be found at Google and Apple.
 Large corporations can afford digital bookshelves or entire augmented reality areas in their workspaces.
 However, the high budget required for these incredible technologies makes these offices rare.

 - Online offices are most likely where you work now.
 All your digital tools, from Google Meet to Nimbus Note, create your high-tech workplace.
-Companies often just need to renew a subscription, so such offices are common.
+Companies often simply need to renew a subscription, so such offices are common.

 The spread of digital offices may seem connected to the pandemic.
 However, this crisis only sped up technology development, making such offices possible at home.
 Workers liked this idea too much.